This chapter includes the following topics:

 To create a WAR deployment profile:

-In the Application Navigator, right-click the project folder, for example, Portlets, and choose New.
+In the Application Navigator, right-click the project folder that contains your portlet producer, for example, Portlets, and choose New.

 In the New Gallery, expand General, select Deployment Profiles, then WAR File, and click OK.

 In the Create Deployment Profile -- WAR File dialog, enter a name for your deployment profile and click OK.

 In the Edit WAR Deployment Profile Properties dialog, select Specify Java EE Web Context Root, enter a context root, then click OK.